bigdata-vandy/bigdata-vandy.github.io/_posts/2017-02-02-intro-to-the-cluster.md

 - abd741
 - abd742

-The computational *guts* of bigdata are the datanades,
+The computational *guts* of bigdata are the datanodes,

 - abd743
 - abd744